Joshi-Ketaki/joshi-ketaki.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am on the job-market for full-time opportunities!
-Reach out to me at [ketaki.joshi@yale.edu](mailto:ketaki.joshi@yale.edu)!
+Reach out to me at [joshiketakir@gmail.com](mailto:joshiketakir@gmail.com)!
 I have earned my Masters in Computer Science (Thesis) and M.Phil with Computer Science(Thesis) from Yale.

-I am a post candidacy researcher at [Yale University](https://www.yale.edu).
-My research has been on improving the efficacy of memory management in tiered memory systems.
+Previously, I have worked full-time and interned at Nvidia working on compilers and virtual memory management for tiered memory systems.
+I have also been a researcher at Yale where my research has been on improving the efficacy of memory management in tiered memory systems.
 Specifically, I have worked on improving prefetching and eviction in CPU-GPU memory systems.
 I have proposed the use of practical machine learning solutions to build adaptable, accurate, and resource-efficient memory management solutions.
 While developing these solutions, I am making use of cognitive principles to solve fundamental issues in online machine learning such as catastrophic forgetting.

-Before Yale, I worked full-time at Nvidia's compiler optimization group.
 I received my undergraduate degree in Computer Engineering from the [University of Pune](http://www.unipune.ac.in/).
 I completed my undergraduate thesis research in compiler optimizations at the [Indian Institute of Technology, Bombay](https://www.iitb.ac.in/), where I was advised by [Prof. Uday Khedkar](https://www.cse.iitb.ac.in/~uday/).